aspiringsecurity/EMTTR/README.md

 (Achievement Link: https://medium.com/encode-club/metaverse-hackathon-prizewinners-and-summary-5d12353cc214 )

+# Summary

-Enabling the bottom of pyramid through empowering pharma companies and the medical eco-system to do medicine trial testing and clinical trials via blockchain and IPFS enabled EMTTRs(Electronic Medicine Trial and Test Records as a Service), EHR and Radiology services on the decentralized cloud and Filecoin eco-system tools.
+Enabling the bottom of pyramid through empowering pharma companies and the medical eco-system to do medicine trial testing and clinical trials via blockchain and IPFS enabled EMTTRs(Electronic Medicine Trial and Test Records as a Service), EHR and Radiology services on the decentralized cloud, Optimism, Ethereum and Filecoin eco-system tools.
 EMTTRs as a service aims at providing

-■ Secure data storage, transparent data movement and data authenticity using Filecoin and IPFS eco-system tools.
+■ Secure data storage, transparent data movement and data authenticity using Optimism, Ethereum, Filecoin and IPFS eco-system tools.

-■ Improving Data Transparency in Drug Testing Using Ethereum Blockchain and Filecoin perpetual storage.
+■ Improving Data Transparency in Drug Testing Using Optimism, Ethereum Blockchain and Filecoin perpetual storage.

 ■ Enabling healthcare community by empowering pharma companies & the medical eco-system to do medicine trial testing securely, transparently using smart contracts compiled on EVM and FVM.

-Features:
+# Features

-Just in Time Service: Availability of pharma companies medicine records across differentstakeholder through secure blockchain network.
+Just in Time Service: Availability of pharma companies medicine records across differentstakeholder through secure Ethereum, Optimism and Filecoin eco-system tools.

-• Record Management: Quality documentation reduces the issues regarding testing proceduresand standardization.• Research: Enabling the healthcare community by empowering pharma companies & themedical eco-system to do medicine trial testing securely, transparently.
+• Record Management: Quality documentation reduces the issues regarding testing proceduresand standardization.• Research: Enabling the healthcare community by empowering pharma companies & the medical eco-system to do medicine trial testing securely, transparently.

 • Data Security: Efficiently sharing of data (including personal data), privacy concerns andpatient enrollment strategies.

-• Transparency: Improving Data Transparency in Drug Testing Using Blockchain.
+• Transparency: Improving Data Transparency in Drug Testing Using Ethereum, Optimism Blockchain, Filecoin and IPFS eco-system tools.

 A greater and more seamless flow of information within a digital drug discovery infrastructure,created by electronic medicine trial and test records as a service (EMTTRs), encompasses andleverages digital progress and can transform the way medicines are developed, tested anddistributed to improve the global health economy and achievement of Sustainable DevelopmentGoals in Healthcare.